testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-the-introduction.md

 function comes in handy.

-The Python standard library provides [itertools.product](https://docs.python.org/3/library/itertools.html#itertools.product) function that calculates the Cartesian product of iterables, and we can use it to remove nested for-loops, and {% testflows %} conveniently provides it from the [testflows.combinatorics](https://github.com/testflows/TestFlows-Combinatorics) module.
+The Python standard library provides [itertools.product](https://docs.python.org/3/library/itertools.html#itertools.product) function that calculates the Cartesian product of iterables, and we can use it to remove nested for-loops.
+The [testflows.combinatorics](https://github.com/testflows/TestFlows-Combinatorics) module conveniently provides it.

 > `itertools.product(*iterables, repeat=1)`<br>
 >   Cartesian product of input iterables.